 How to use conversational AI at your call center

-Conversational AI boosts your call center’s efficiency, whether you’re selling the actual offers or live transfers.
+Conversational intelligence boosts your call center’s efficiency, whether you’re selling the actual offers or live transfers.
 This is primarily because agents no longer need to pre-qualify leads themselves.
 A conversational AI agent asks the initial questions and only transfers qualified leads to human agents.

 AI also provides your business an opportunity to get an edge on the competition.
 Forty-nine percent of organizations are exploring machine learning, while only 15% of organizations claim to be sophisticated users.

 Here are four ways to use conversational AI for the max benefit: